Designer: Gil Hanse (2017)

 After playing Streamsong Black, I wasn’t quite sure what to think.
 There were some incredible individual holes (namely 5, 12, 16-18), but overall I came away disappointed.
 Why?
 Tee-to-green, the course is interesting and nearly as good as Streamsong Red and Blue, but I just couldn’t enjoy these greens no matter how hard I tried.
-Everything about the Black Course is massive, and this includes these greens, which are easily the largest I’ve ever played – so large that they need sprinkler heads in the green just to water them.
+Everything about the Black Course is massive, and this includes these greens, which are easily the largest I’ve ever played – so large that they require sprinkler heads in the green just to water them.
 I don’t necessarily have a problem with the size, but these greens are also the most tricked out I’ve ever played.
 On many putts, you had to aim the completely opposite direction just to get the ball close, and I had a horrific 43 putts (7 three-putts) on these monstrosities.
 I can appreciate a course with difficult greens (heck, I belong to one), but I don’t quite understand what Gil Hanse was thinking when he designed these greens for a resort course, which most people will only see once in their life.

 Because of the greens, I have no choice but to say Streamsong Black was my least favorite of the three courses at Streamsong.
 Full disclosure, I also played terribly here and couldn’t see where I was aiming due to fog for the entire front 9, so take this with a grain of salt.
 One thing I will commend Streamsong Black for, however, is its uniqueness compared to the very similar Red and Blue courses.
 The Black Course is much more open and exposed, with links-inspired firm and fast conditions.